-- Shift male harvest from early seasons to later seasons in high prevalence areas. - Eliminate float groups to better control hunter pressure across seasons. - Revise the HMP to lower the sex ratio objective to lower the age structure of the herd. - Increase opportunities for male harvest, such as changing male licenses from List A to List B, increasing the availability of PLO licenses, hunting on open spaces where hunting is not

-- currently utilized as a tool, and creating new special hunts for youth, R3 and new hunter programs. - Increase licenses and establish an antler point restriction.
-However, antler point restrictions create an additional regulation to enforce, they assume harvest of adult males will increase, and they may create a surge of younger males entering the mature age classes after a few years of implementation.
-If deer behavior changes and males become more nocturnal, reduction in population or sex ratio may still be necessary. - D. Maximize Ability to Remove Diseased Animals at the Smallest Scales Possible (hot spots)
+- Shift male harvest from early seasons to later seasons in high prevalence areas - Eliminate float groups to better control hunter pressure across seasons - Increase opportunities for male harvest, such as changing male licenses from List A to List B, increasing the availability of PLO licenses, hunting on open spaces, and creating new special hunts for youth, R3 and new hunter programs - Establish an antler point restriction - D. Maximize Ability to Remove Diseased Animals at the Smallest Scales Possible (hot spots)

-CWD-positive animals are not uniformly distributed in a herd or over land area.
-Of great value to managers is an understanding of how CWD-positive animals are distributed at the smallest scale possible.
+CWD positive animals are not uniformly distributed in a herd or over land area.
+Of great value to managers is an understanding of how CWD positive animals are distributed at the smallest scale possible.
 This is because the most effective way to reduce CWD prevalence is to expeditiously remove concentrations of infected animals.

-CPW currently requires hunters to report the location of harvest and often obtains GPS locations when collecting CWD samples from hunters.
+CPW currently requires hunters to report the location of harvest and often obtains GPS locations.
 Harvest locations are matched with CWD test results to map all of the positive animals harvested and determine where hot spots occur.
 For herds that include large geographic areas, prevalence estimates may be heavily influenced by high prevalence found in a few hot spots.
 Targeted management actions would help achieve the CWD management objective of maximizing the impact on CWD while minimizing the impact on herds.

 The larger the number of submissions for CWD testing, the easier it is to identify hot spots at smaller scales.
-In general, mandatory testing should generate large enough sample sizes to assess CWD prevalence at various scales including the herd (DAU), hunt code, and Game Management Unit (GMU) level.
+In general, mandatory testing should generate large enough sample sizes to assess CWD prevalence at various scales including the herd, hunt code, and GMU level.
 Management prescriptions made by local herd managers will be at the smallest scale possible provided sufficient surveillance data are available.